ecmwf/odc/docs/content/implementation/api-design.rst

 C Interface
 -----------

-The interface in C is consistent, and implements a couple of concepts.
+The C API interface is designed to have a consistent approach to function call design, and to error and argument handling.

 Calling Convention
 ~~~~~~~~~~~~~~~~~~

+The library is built around a collection of objects which handle functionality.
+As C does not expose objects directly, the API uses pointers to opaque types (such as ``odc_frame_t``).
+Objects are allocated internally and these pointers provide handles to the objects.
+Methods called against these objects are presented as C functions of the form ``odc_<object-type>_<method-name>(<opaque-handle>, ...)``.

-All functions always return an integer return code.
-This is beneficial for :ref:`error-handling`, since it’s possible to wrap every function in the same way.
+All functions return an integer return code, with the sole exception of ``odc_error_string`` which obtains the details of a previous error.
+This is beneficial for :ref:`error-handling` as it makes it possible to wrap every function in the same way.

-Side-effect of this design choice is that input and output values are always passed as arguments in all functions.
-All output parameters are passes as pointers, and many functions take a null pointer if output value is optional.
+A side effect of this design choice is that all inputs and outputs are passed as arguments to functions.
+All output values are passed as pointers, and many functions accept a null pointers for optional output values.

 .. code-block:: c

    long row_count;

-   odc_frame_row_count(frame, &row_count);
+   int rc = odc_frame_row_count(frame, &row_count);

 .. _`error-handling`: